abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    az k8s-configuration flux create   -g $ResourceGroup   -c microk8s-cluster   -n cluster-config   -t connectedClusters   --scope cluster   --namespace cluster-config   -u https://github.com/<githubusername>/arc-k8s-demo  --branch master --kustomization name=cluster-config-kustomization
    ```

-    >**Note**: Enter `Y` to `The command requires extension k8s-configuration, Do you want to install`.
+    >**Note:** Enter `Y` to `The command requires extension k8s-configuration, Do you want to install`.

-1. Replace as mentioned below and run the command in ubuntu-k8s VM SSH session that is opened in putty:
+1. Replace as mentioned below and run the command in ubuntu-k8s VM SSH session that is opened in Putty:

     ![](.././media/cs.png)

-     > **Note**: Wait for 5 minutes before performing the next step
+     > **Note:** Wait for 5 minutes before performing the next step

      > ``Info`` - Once you execute the above command, the manifests in your forked repository provision a few namespaces, deploy workloads and provide some team-specific configuration.
 Using this repository with GitOps creates the following resources on your Kubernetes cluster: